-"A Machine to Live In" is a hybrid genre documentary disclosing the mythopoetic links between the world’s first modernist megacity, Brasília, and the techno-mystical, esoteric, and transcendental spaces that have emerged around it.
-Unfolding in a series of letters to a deceased existentialist author, the film gathers a complex view of life in a landscape of UFO cults, energy pyramids, cosmic monuments, and new age cities.
-It looks to Brazil’s highly controlled capital not as a triumph or failure of its utopian desires but as a generative domain for imagining alternative cosmologies.
+"A Machine to Live In" is a hybrid documentary linking the cosmic power structures of the state to the mystical architecture of cults and utopian cities in the distant hinterlands of Brazil.
+This “sci-fi” documentary provides a complex portrait of life, poetry, and myth set against the backdrop of the space-age city of Brasília and a flourishing landscape of UFO cults and transcendental spaces.
+In addition, it looks to Brazil’s highly controlled capital not as a triumph or failure of its utopian desires but as a generative domain for imagining alternative cosmologies.
 Architecture in this context is interpreted as semiotically porous and charged, and presents an inclusive possibility for new visions of the future.

 A few weeks ago, we were invited to present our film at this year’s programme of DOK Preview and it was truly humbling to be assisted by such a great group of talented and friendly organizers.
 DOK Leipzig is one of the oldest documentary festivals of the world and we couldn’t be happier to network over there.